Paul

 Let’s review.
 On the one hand, O’Reilly Auto Parts has not responded to our questions and we know they don’t have any special programs for hiring felons.
 We also know they’re not part of Ban the Box or the Fair Chance Business Pledge.

-On the other hand, it looks like they have hired people with records in the past.
+On the other hand, it looks like they have hired people with records in the past and are open to doing so again.

 There are actually several different types of careers at O’Reilly.
 In the store, there are retail jobs that are customer service-heavy.
 However, if that’s not your style, there are also warehouse and driving jobs.